Symfomany/cinhetic/README.md

 * Composer
 * Symfony 2

 2) Features
 ----------------------------------
-* Search by Cities Cloud
+* Search Engin Movies
-* Best Movies by rating
+* Top Rated Movies
+* Page Movie with complete description
-* Add pagination for results
+* Pagination for results with "KNPPaginatorBundles"
+* Datas Fixtures with "Doctrine Fixtures"
-* Homepage with custom template
+* Homepage with custom template by Bootsrap Twitter
-* Add Authentification for user connect with FOS
+* Add authentification & firewall administration for user connected with "FOSUserBundle"
-* Print my ticket with QRCode & TCPDF
+* Rest API with FOSRestBundle
-* Page Category Gallery for listing all movies related
+* Page Category to list all movies related
-* Page Keywords List for listing all movies related
+* Page Tag to list movies related by keywords
-* Page movies favorites by user connected
+* Page "Favorites Movies" by user connected
-* Page my Account with modify my informations
+* Page My Account related my informations
 * View all comments by movies
-* Add in session favorites
+* Add in session favorites movies
-* Add Node Layers for comments
+* Add optional node layers (socket.io) for comment
-* Add scoring with jrate
-* Movies more scored
-* Categories in cloud tags
-* Tags in cloud tags
+* Categories & Tags in cloud keywords
-* Trailers in slideshow
+* Trailers of movies in slideshow
-* Handle distributions from movies
-* Handle Medias for movies
-* Search engine in Elastic Search
+* Search engine in elastic search engine
-* Page film with details
 * Comments by movies with forms
-* Number Movies, Categories, Tags...

 3) Evolution
 ----------------------------------
-* Mongo for Notifications
+* Mongo for notifications & private message
-* Add Datas Fixtures with Doctrine
-* Add APIS for Mobiles
+* Advanced APIs for Mobiles Apps
+* Acceptance tests with Codeception